 As the story goes, Clancy confronted his fighter between rounds and gave him the news in no uncertain terms.
 “He’s hurt and you’re hurt,” said the trainer.
 “The one that’s gonna win is the one who wants it most.”
 Clancy then leaned close and stabbed Foreman in the chest with his finger: “Do you want it most?”

-Both were on rubbery legs and teetering about the ring like drunken sailors on the deck of a storm-ravaged ship as the crowd went berserk, but surely someone had to cave in from the non-stop punishment and indeed it was an exhausted and dazed Lyle who staggered backwards into his own corner.
-Then and there the former champion went for the finish, firing a non-stop barrage of power punches and landing more than 20 unanswered blows before Lyle finally collapsed at Foreman’s feet and was counted out.
+Both were on rubbery legs and teetering about the ring like drunken sailors on a storm-ravaged ship as the crowd went berserk, but surely someone had to cave in from the non-stop punishment and indeed it was an exhausted and dazed Lyle who staggered backwards into his own corner.
+Then and there the former champion went for the finish, pouncing and firing a non-stop barrage, landing more than twenty unanswered blows before Lyle finally collapsed at Foreman’s feet and was counted out.

 Muhammad Ali aside, no one had pushed Foreman to the brink of oblivion like Ron Lyle.
 By coming back from the edge of what would have been a disastrous knockout defeat, Foreman proved something essential, not so much to the public, as to himself.
 The real significance of this amazing brawl was that years later, when a bald, 39-year-old, overweight George Foreman decided to embark on the most unlikely of comebacks, he knew, without a shred of doubt, that he possessed the toughness and the inner strength to absorb not just the scorn of the pundits, but also the punches of Evander Holyfield, and Alex Stewart, and Gerry Cooney, and Michael Moorer.
 And he knew this fact because a man as tough and strong and brave as Ron Lyle had taught him, in a most brutal and unforgettable manner, the vital lesson. — Michael Carbert